nDriaDev/react-tools/apps/react-tools-demo/src/markdown/getObjectFromDottedString.md

 # getObjectFromDottedString
 Function that, given a path, a value and an optional object, returns an object with as many properties as there are in the path, assigning the value passed to the last one specified.
+[See demo](https://nDriaDev.io/react-tools/#/utils/getObjectFromDottedString)

 ## API